xbenitogranell/LCBD-diatoms/README.md

 # LCBD-diatoms

-This repository contains data and code to reproduce the main findings and figures from the manuscript (in prep) "Ecological uniquess of South American Andean diatoms across space and time"
+This repository contains data and code to reproduce the main results and figures from the manuscript (in prep) <strong>"Spatial and temporal ecological uniqueness of Andean diatom communities are correlated with climate, geodiversity and long-term limnological change"</strong>